MicrosoftDocs/power-automate-docs/flow-docs/developer/embed-flow-dev.md

 Widgets can be simple, for example - a widget that renders a list of templates with no communication between the host and iframe.
 Or they can be more complex - like a widget that can provision a flow from a template and trigger the flow via two-way communication between the host and widget.

-## Unauthenticated widget
+## Use the unauthenticated widget
-Templates widget can be embedded in the host application in iframe directly without using any JS SDK or user acess token.
+Templates widget can be embedded in the host application in iframe directly without using any JS SDK or user access token.

 ### Show templates for your scenarios
 To start, add this code to show the flow templates directly in your website: